 The Greatest Engineering Achievements of the 20th Century website lists 20 ways in which engineering has transformed our world.

 In the 20th century, engineering quite literally electrified the nation.
 It took us into the sky and out into space.
-It gave us cars and the highways on which to drive them.
-It made out waters cleaner and safer and revolutionized the way we produce food.
+It gave us cars and highways on which to drive them.
+It made our waters cleaner and safer and revolutionized the way we produce food.

 Engineering made our homes more comfortable and efficient with appliances that saved both time and money.
 In connected us through telephone, radio, and television and gave us new ways to see ourselves – and the world – with a variety of imaging technologies.